 Route 2: A foundation year ("year zero")

 Many degrees offer an integrated foundation year at the start, sometimes called "year zero".
 It gets you ready for the degree when you do not yet meet the standard entry requirements, and then rolls straight into the main course.
-Because it is part of the degree, eligible students can usually fund it through Student Finance in the normal way.
-We cover this in detail in our foundation year guide.
+Student Finance may be available when it is an integral part of an eligible degree, but course designation and personal eligibility still matter.
+Funding rules also change for courses starting on or after 1 January 2027.
+We cover this in our foundation year guide.

 Route 3: An HNC or HND